President, Eyumojock Traditional Rulers Association 2020 – 2023

 Chief Obenofunde with President, EjT Engr.
 Chris Anom in Houston Texas.

-Eyumojock Traditional Rulers Association is the apex Ejagham traditional ruler’s council in Eyumojock sub-division which is made up the three Ejagham clusters in South West Cameroon, Obang, Njemaya and Ngunaya clusters.
+Eyumojock Traditional Rulers Association is the apex Ejagham traditional ruler’s council which is made up the three Ejagham cluster in South West Cameroon, Obang, Njemaya and Ngunaya clusters.
 Chief Hon.
 Moses Obenofunde hails from Obang cluster.
 Eyumojock is one of the sub-divisions in Manyu division of South West Cameroon.
 Manyu division is made up of four dub-divisions – Akwaya, Eyumojock, Upper Bayang and Mamfe sub-divisions.
 South West of Cameroon is made up of six divisions as shown in the map below.

 South West Cameroon Map

-Chief Obenofunde (3rd from left), President of SWECC, with South West Chiefs during SWECC meeting in Douala.
+Chief Obenofunde (3rd from left), President of SWECC, with South West Chiefs in a SWECC meeting in Douala.

 In his private life, he runs a law firm and oversees other businesses.